Lullaby of the Lilitu mood board

 Marcel groaned as the foot on his chest pushed into him.
 Blood pooled in his lungs, exploding from his mouth.
 He coughed, spitting at the beast above him.

 The stranger sneered.
-Marcel’s ribs cracked and crushed under the inhuman strength, and he screamed the gurgling scream of a poor soul drowning in his own blood.
+Marcel’s ribs cracked, crushed under the inhuman strength, and he screamed the gurgling scream of a poor soul drowning in his own blood.

 His screams carried across the small house and Noir jumped into action.
 She wrapped her daughter in a thick winter coat and pulled the girl to the window.

-“Listen to me, petite,” she said, rubbing the tiny shoulders with trembling hands.
+“Listen to me, petite,” she said, rubbing her daughter’s shoulders with trembling hands.
 “You must run far away from here.
 Go to the river and call for Lucinda Barlow.”

 “Go now!”
 She embraced the girl before lifting her up and through the window.
 She waved her away, took one last look, and ran out of the room.

-When she turned to run for the front door, the stranger appeared centimeters in front of her face.
+When she turned to run for the front door, the stranger appeared centimeters in front of her face, causing her to skid to a stop.

 Noir raised her chin to look him in the eye.
 “She will never be yours.
 She’ll remember us, and she’ll stop you.”
 Her voice wavered, but she narrowed her eyes and planted her feet.